Omi Scribe Cloud — Sub‑processors

 Notes on Microsoft AI services

-- Where Azure AI Foundry is used, it operates under Microsoft enterprise data protection terms (https://aka.ms/DPA) and does not use customer data for model training.
+- Azure AI Foundry operates under Microsoft enterprise data protection terms (https://aka.ms/DPA) and does not use customer data for model training.

-- The “Data Zone Standard” deployment type is used for EU processing to keep model processing within the EU data zone.
+- The “Data Zone Standard” deployment type keeps AI processing within the Customer’s region.

 2. Customer‑controlled integrations (not sub‑processors)